 We now discuss how our participants searched for failure attributions.
 While any failure attributions could be selected (as attribution space) and tested, we observed a general behavioral pattern from their search.
 We classify this observed pattern into internal versus external attributions.
 We define an attribution as internal when a scientist considers the failure to be associated with solutions over which she has complete autonomy.
 A solution is under a scientist's autonomy to the extent that she does not manipulate or question the assumptions of the initial conditions of the experiment, such as the quality of a purchased sample, instrument, and even the validity of previous findings.
-On the other hand, external attribution considers solutions that question these initial assumptions.
-For example, a scientist questioning the quality of the material she made would be classified as internal.
-Meanwhile, attribution would be categorized as external when she questions the quality of the materials made by collaborators or manufacturers.
+On the other hand, external attribution would be categorized as external when she questions the quality of the materials made by collaborators or manufacturers.
 Similarly, questioning the functioning of lab-built instrument systems would be internal, while questioning the procedures developed by a scientist would be internal, while questioning procedures developed elsewhere would be external.